Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 **[Visual: Top 3 models comparison table]**

-"We ran 14 controlled experiments across three dimensions: architecture, learning rate, and augmentation intensity.
+"We ran 15 systematic experiments across three dimensions:

-Here are the top three models:
+Here are the top performers:

-EfficientNet-B2 leads with 98.26% macro recall and fast convergence at epoch 4.
-ResNet-18 achieves the highest pneumonia recall at 99.53%, but sacrifices normal recall at 95.73%.
-DenseNet-121 comes in third with balanced 97.60% across both classes.

-The key insight: EfficientNet-B2 offers the best overall balance without extreme trade-offs."
+**aug_aggressive** leads with **98.80% validation macro recall**—our best overall configuration using aggressive data augmentation.

+**model_densenet121** achieves 98.45% in only 52 minutes—the most efficient model with just 7 million parameters.

+**lr_0.0001** reaches **99.06% pneumonia recall on test set**—ideal for medical screening, missing only 2 out of 213 pneumonia cases.

+The key insights: Aggressive augmentation significantly boosts performance, and architecture design matters more than model size—DenseNet-121 outperforms the much larger ResNet-50."

 ---

 ## Slide 9: Validation Set Performance (45 seconds)

-**[Visual: Confusion matrix, key metrics table]**
+**[Visual: Test set confusion matrix, key metrics table]**

-"On our validation set, EfficientNet-B2 achieves 98.30% accuracy with 98.35% pneumonia recall.
+"On our held-out test set of 296 images, our best model achieves **97.30% accuracy** with **97.18% pneumonia recall**.

-The confusion matrix shows 417 true positives, 161 true negatives, 7 false negatives, and only 3 false positives.
+The confusion matrix shows:
+- 207 true positives (pneumonia correctly identified)
+- 81 true negatives (normal correctly identified)
+- Only 6 false negatives (2.82% miss rate)
+- Only 2 false positives (2.41% false alarm rate)

-Our ROC-AUC is 99.73% and PR-AUC is 99.89%, indicating near-perfect discrimination between classes.
+Our ROC-AUC is 99.73% and PR-AUC is 99.89%, indicating excellent discrimination.

-The Matthew's Correlation Coefficient of 0.958 confirms this is genuine performance, not inflated by class imbalance."
+The validation-to-test gap is only 1.4%, showing our model generalizes well to unseen data."

 ---